 One potential pitfall to avoid when it comes to knowledge acquisition and application occurs when the knowledge gained appears to be too simplistic and basic, and the knowledge is disregarded for precisely those reasons.
 Put another way, we as humans sometimes long for a complex and detailed answer to our problems, and when something simple is offered, the idea is not even qualified because of its simplicity.
 Take the following examples for better clarity of this issue:

 - Athletes who struggle with anxiety are taught that deep breathing coupled with positive imagery can make a big impact on relaxation – this really works!
 Unfortunately, it is also very basic advice, and that’s where I think this strategy may lose its luster.
-Some athletes spend their entire career searching for a more novel approach, when the most effective answer is something they can learn to do in mere minutes.
+Some athletes spend their entire career searching for a more complex solution to anxiety, when the most effective answer is something they can learn to do in mere minutes.

 Acquiring knowledge is one thing, but using the knowledge you acquire is what allows us to solve problems and reach our full human potential.
 Knowledge is only powerful when we apply it, making it important to both acquire and use what we learn in life.
 Knowledge is not something to stow away in a closet or under the bed, but should be seen as a set of tools designed to make life easier and more enjoyable.